 From The Philippines

-While there are no direct flights, several routes are available through major hubs like Abu Dhabi and Dubai in the United Arab Emirates, Doha in Qatar, and Istanbul in Turkey.
-Airlines such as Turkish Airlines, Qatar Airways, Emirates, and Saudia offer flights to Morocco with these convenient connections.
-The journey typically takes between 19 to 25 hours, with round-trip tickets costing around 500-800 USD (25,000-45,000 pesos).
+While there are no direct flights, travelers planning their Morocco itinerary can easily reach the country through major hubs like Abu Dhabi and Dubai in the United Arab Emirates, Doha in Qatar, and Istanbul in Turkey.
+Airlines such as Turkish Airlines, Qatar Airways, Emirates, and Saudia provide convenient connections to Morocco.
+The journey typically takes between 19 to 25 hours, with round-trip tickets costing approximately 500-800 USD (25,000-45,000 pesos).

 Where to Stay in Morocco?